-In my mission to show that pumpkin can be used in savory as well as sweet dishes, I came across some jars of pumpkin pasta sauce.
+My mission – to show that pumpkin can be used in savory as well as sweet dishes.
+I was inspired when I saw jars of pumpkin pasta sauce.
 Of course I did not buy the sauce that wouldn’t be the “Eat Like No One Else” way.
 I looked to the back for the ingredient list.
 I took down the ingredients in order and came up with this recipe (without the modified food starch of course).

 I started off with homemade pumpkin puree.
 When you take the time to cook a pumpkin yourself you are awarded in the end – in flavor and pumpkin seeds to roast.
-I tried out a Long Island Cheese Pumpkin.
+Any regular Pie Pumpkin will do.
+If you can get yours hand on a Long Island Cheese Pumpkin even better.
 It is an heirloom variety known for making the best pies.
 I thought it would also work well in this savory dish.
 It bring a sweetness to the party that I balanced out with a good amount of freshly ground white pepper.
 White pepper brings the bite without making it look like my sauce is full of black specks.

-I chose a roux to begin this sauce.
-Roux make sauce thickening a snap.
+Like any good sauce it begins with a roux.
+A roux make sauce thickening a snap.
 No worries about lumps and it thickens fast.
 Making a roux is as simple as melting butter, beating in some flour, and then adding liquid that you boil to thicken in a manner of minutes.

 The sauce can be served over any type of pasta you like.
-I used bowties but penne, ziti, elbows, even ravoli would all be excellent choices.
+I used bowties, but I really felt it was better with penne.
+Also you might try ziti, elbows, even ravoli would all be excellent choices.
 Maybe find a Halloween themed pasta pasta!

 - 2 cups pumpkin puree